Explore Madison Like a Local: The Ultimate Travel Guide

 Summer in Madison:

-Summer is certainly the most active month in the city.
+The summer months in Madison are certainly the most active.
 Madison holds several festivals throughout the summer and Concerts on the Square, hosted by the Wisconsin Chamber Orchestra, starts back up on Wednesday nights.

 Sunsets are stunning throughout the summer.
 Rent a kayak from Wingra Boats and watch from the lake or hike to the top of Picnic Point for gorgeous views.